 What should you consider when buying a belay device?

-Are you going to be top roping down at your local wall (usually very thick ropes) or climbing in the Alps (usually using very thin ropes)?
-You should check what thickness of ropes you are most likely to be using and which belay devices can accommodate them.
-Using very skinny ropes with a large slotted belay device will reduce your holding power dramatically and trying to push very fat ropes through a skinny device will obviously not work at all.
+Will you be top roping down at your local wall? (usually very thick ropes) or climbing in the Alps? (usually using very thin ropes).
+You should check the thickness of ropes you are most likely to use and the belay devices that will accommodate them.
+Using very skinny ropes with a large slotted belay device will reduce your holding power dramatically and trying to push very fat ropes through a skinny device is hard work!

 Shape - Wedge/Groove/Teeth